mvandenhi/mvandenhi.github.io/content/authors/admin/_index.md

     date_end: ''
     summary: |
       My research focuses on:
-      - Developing interpretable Machine Learning methods that provide human-understandable explanations for their behavior.
+      - Developing Interpretable Machine Learning methods that provide human-understandable explanations of their behavior.
-      - Designing Generative Methods, based on Diffusion Models and VAEs, that incorporate structural constraints such as an internal hierarchy into the generative process.
+      - Designing Generative Methods, based on Diffusion Models and VAEs, that incorporate structural constraints, such as an internal hierarchy, into the generative process.
       - Advancing Computer Vision by aligning instance-wise feature selection in images with human-like object perception to better reflect how we understand visual information.
   - area: Master of Science in Statistics
     institution: ETH Zurich